Jan-Fcloud/Jan-Fcloud/README.md

    - SQL
   - (And probably other but I can't remember right now)

+Not much else to say at the moment.
+I'll add more when I got more.

 <!--
 **Jan-Fcloud/Jan-Fcloud** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.